 2. Discussion Group

 During the discussion period, applicants will discuss two professional articles referenced in the interview packet.
-Applicants should access the articles and be prepared to participate in a professional conversation.
+This packet will be provided prior to the assessment.
+Applicants should be prepared to participate in a professional conversation.

 4. Writing Sample